axsh/sinatra-browse/README.md

 # sinatra-browse

-Self documenting parameter declaration framework for Sinatra.
+Parameter declaration framework and browsable API for Sinatra.

 ## What problem do we solve?